|Format||GIS polygon data. (ESRI, MapInfo, others available by request)|

 £1.50 per km2

-£0.50 per km2Both are subject to licence fee and data preparation fee.
+All products are subject to number of users, licence fee and data preparation fee.

 This dataset is suitable for those involved in the planning and design of sustainable drainage systems (SuDS) and for those who approve SuDS planning applications within local authorities.